mlab-upenn/carla-xr-documentation/readme.md

+This project adopts the open-source [CARLA[(https://carla.org/) driving simulator and converts it into the Virtual Reality framework.
-This project is part of the greater effort of the Drive Right Project held between the University of Pennsylvania and Carnegie Mellon University.
+This project is part of the greater effort of the __Drive Right__ Project held between the University of Pennsylvania and Carnegie Mellon University.